-If you are unfamiliar with hydroponics or revisiting your knowledge on the subject, you will likely come across the term TDS frequently.
+If you are unfamiliar with hydroponics or need a refresher on the subject, you may frequently come across the abbreviation TDS, which stands for Total Dissolved Solids.

 But, with pH, EC, PPM, and other references to keep up with, remembering exactly what TDS even stands for is an easy piece of hydroponic information to forget.